sqm-autorate/sqm-autorate/README.md

    ```bash
    sh -c "$(wget -q -O- https://raw.githubusercontent.com/Fail-Safe/sqm-autorate/testing/lua-threads/sqm-autorate-setup.sh)"
    ```
-4. If the setup script gives a warning about a configuration file `sqm-autorate-NEW`, use that file to replace `/etc/config/sqm-autorate`
+4. If the setup script gives a warning about a configuration file `sqm-autorate-NEW`, use that file to replace `/etc/config/sqm-autorate` unless you want to keep your existing settings
 5. When the setup script completes, edit the config file `/etc/config/sqm-autorate` to set:
+   * `upload_interface` to the name of your WAN interface, usually something like 'wan' or 'eth0'
+   * `download_interface` to the name of the associated download interface, usually like 'ifb4eth0' or 'veth0'
-   * `transmit_kbits_base` to the "nominal" upload speed that your connection provides on a good day
+   * `upload_base_kbits` to the expected upload speed that your connection provides on a good day.
-   * `receive_kbits_base` to the "nominal" download speed
+   * `download_base_kbits` to the expected download speed You may want to adjust the minimum rates, which are controlled by:
-   * `transmit_kbits_min` to the lowest upload rate you would accept when controllling bufferbloat
-   * `receive_kbits_min` to the lowest acceptable download rate.
+   * `upload_min_percent` the percentage of your 'upload_base_kbits' that is the minimum bandwidth that you can accept when there is high bufferbloat.
+This is defaulted to 20 (%) and can be between 10 and 60
+   * `download_min_percent` as above but for 'download_base_kbits'

-   Note that these four values are in kilobits/second.
-If you want the value to be 30 megabits/second, enter `30000`.
+   If you want the value in `upload_base_kbits` or `download_base_kbits` to be 30 megabits/second, enter `30000`.
+   The base values are often lower than the nominal or maximum rate that your ISP provides in their sales literature.
+The value that you provide is not a maximum, 'sqm-autorate' will increase the rate above this whenever it calculates that it is possible.

-   Note too that the script uses "acceptable" rates as its lowest setting it will use to control latency.
+   Note too that the script uses the "acceptable" rates calculated using '*_min_percent' as the lowest setting speed setting it will use to control latency.
 In certain situations, the script may transition abruptly to either of these lower limits.
 Set these values high enough to avoid cutting off your communications entirely.
 A good choice might be 15-20% of the nominal rates for mid-range to high-speed connections (above 20 Mbps).